 Five College Student Parking.
-Students of any of the Five Colleges are entitled to a free parking decal for the Equestrian Center Lot.
+Students of any of the Five Colleges are entitled to a free parking decal for Perimeter Lots (The Equestrian Center, Rear of Gorse Lot, and the Upper Level of Ham/Macgregor Lot).
 All Five College students who will be on Campus must register their vehicles and obtain a decal.
 Five College students are required to obtain a letter from the Mount Holyoke College Registrar's Office verifying their enrollment in a Mount Holyoke College course prior to registering.
+No overnight parking is permitted with a Five College Student Pass.

 Visitors.
 Most visitor and guest temporary passes are issued for parking in the Gorse or Equestrian Center lots only and are valid only for the lot indicated on the visitor/temporary pass.
 The College provides visitor spaces at various locations around the campus.
-These spaces are clearly marked and parking in them is limited to fifteen minutes or two hour.
+These spaces are clearly marked and parking in them is limited to fifteen minutes or two hours.
 Visitors on campus for more than two hours between 7:00 am and 5:00 p.m., Monday through Friday, must register their vehicles with the Parking Office.
 Registered visitors will be directed to designated parking locations.
 In addition, visitors may park in spaces designated for faculty and staff after hours (after 5 p.m. and before 7 a.m., Monday through Friday) and on weekends.
 Visitors may park in these spaces provided the visitor has not lost their campus parking privileges due to excess parking tickets or violations of the parking rules.

 Advance visitor registration is possible for students, faculty, or staff who provide the Parking Office with the visitor's name, address, vehicle license number, and the date(s) of the visit to campus.
 Visitor permits issued by departments are valid for one day.
 Visitors who need extended parking must obtain a permit from the Parking Office.
 The parking office will review extended parking permits regularly and may deny renewal privileges to extended visitors.
-Visitor passes can be issued for up to one semester at a time.
+Visitor passes can be issued for up to one week at a time.
 There is no charge for visitor passes.